ein-lang/os/README.md

-# System
+# os

-The system package of the abstract operation system for [Ein programming language](https://github.com/ein-lang/ein).
+The `os` is a system package of abstract operating systems for [Ein programming language](https://github.com/ein-lang/ein).

 Its API design is based on [WASI](https://wasi.dev/).